ccorcos/meteor-reactor/README.md

 # Reactor - React for Meteor

-This is an opinionated package for integrating React with Meteor.
+An opinionated package for integrating React with Meteor.

 ## Getting Started